johnwise2022/johnwise2022/README.md

 Continuous learning, development and sharing is a lifestyle for me..

-💬 Please contact me on LinkedIn to share about anything or produce a collaborative project or for any help I can provide.
+For information sharing or creating a collaborative project or any assist I can provide, please contact me on LinkedIn.

  ## :hammer_and_wrench: Skills